PermanentOrg/node-sdk/README.md

 ## Usage

-The client needs to be configured with access keys, available on request from engineers@permanent.org.
+The client needs to be configured with authentication tokens.
+Please contact engineers@permanent.org for access.

 ```js
 // ES import